-TAX6: fourth quarter of 1987 and thereafter, reduction in top tax rate and adopted individual bracket structure for all, increased personal exemption and standard deduction.
+TAX2: fourth quarter of 1987 and thereafter, reduction in top tax rate and adopted individual bracket structure for all, increased personal exemption and standard deduction.

-TAX7: fourth guarter of 1988 and thereafter, reduction in the top tax rate, increased standard deduction.
+TAX3: fourth quarter of 1988 and thereafter, reduction in the top tax rate, increased standard deduction.

-TAX8: fourth quarter of 1989 and thereafter, adopted new rate schedule with top rate of 7.875, increased standard deduction.
+TAX4: fourth quarter of 1989 and thereafter, adopted new rate schedule with top rate of 7.875, increased standard deduction.